About the Student Advocate's Office

 Students are urged to seek resolutions at the lowest possible level prior to requesting assistance from the Student Advocate.

-- problems, concerns, or complaints can’t be resolved at the lowest possible level
+- problems, concerns, or complaints can’t be resolved at the unit supervisor level

 - unfair treatment or practice within Student Success is experienced

 - the need to speak with a neutral party arises

 - seeking clarification with an Alamo Colleges District’s policy or procedure

 - direction on filing a formal complaint or appeal is required

 - assistance is needed in identifying and implementing options and strategies for success

 - The Student Advocate is neutral, impartial, and unaligned.

 - The Student Advocate strives for impartiality, fairness and objectivity in the treatment of people and the consideration of issues.

 - The Student Advocate promotes fair and equitable administered processes and does not advocate on behalf of any individual within the organization.